200 MCQ on Education with answers.

 pragmatist?

-(a) Approximates the goals which educational scientists
+a.
+Approximates the goals which educational scientists

 have set up

-(d) That characterizes by spontaneous, active,
+d.
+That is characterized by spontaneous, active, continuously pleasurable,

-continuously pleasurable and practical for the pupil.
+and practical for the pupil.

-117. What is the view point of progressive educators
+117. What is the viewpoint of progressive educators

 regarding the issue of liberal vs. vocational education?

-(b) Liberal arts subject should proceed vocational
+b.
+Liberal arts subjects should proceed vocational training

 Answer: B